hunk06-eng/Scientific-Computing-with-Python-freeCodeCamp/README.md

 - Includes projects in the Scientific Computing curriculum re-implemented from scratch by me, creating unique algorithms and design choices, chosen not for convenience but to maximize learning to truly challenge myself.

 ### `practice-projects/`
-- Includes a few practice projects in the Scientific Computing curriculum, and while they are different (e.g. test-cases, CLI) the core ideas are the exact same, so I can't consider them my own.
+- Includes a few practice projects in the Scientific Computing curriculum, and while they are different (e.g. test-cases, CLI, or file I/O in Expenses Tracker) the core algorithm is the same, so I can't consider them my own.

 ## 🚀 Technical Highlights